-We Honor the Lisjan Ohlone People & Land
+We Honor the Lisjan and Muwekma Ohlone People & Land

-Berkeley schools are on unceded Huchiun Lisjan Ohlone land.
+Berkeley schools are on unceded Huichin Lisjan Ohlone and Muwekma Ohlone land.
 We honor the original stewards of these lands and their ongoing efforts to rematriate land back to Indigenous peoples.
 We encourage visitors to this website to support the work of Sogorea Te' Land Trust.